-The College is considering reducing the number of campuses by a sale/lease back of the Adrian Campus site anticipated in late 2023 or early 2024.
+The College is considering further reducing the number of campuses by a sale/lease back of the Hillsdale campus.
+The sale of the Adrian Campus site occurred in July 2024.
 The sale of the North Campus which was owned by the Jackson College Foundation was completed in June 2023.
 These sales will place an increased burden on central campus classrooms and buildings and will reduce annual operating expenses for these sites.
 The reduction in sites will necessitate the renovations of James McDivitt Hall and Justin Whiting Hall.